amozisova/amozisova/README.md

 - 👋 Hi, I’m Alzbeta Mozisova.
 - 👀 I’m interested in programming (web apps, websites).
+I'm a self-taught developer.
-- 🌱 I’ve been learning PHP, SQL, JavaScript, HTML, CSS for the past couple of months.
+- 🌱 I started my journey in January 2022.
+I’ve been learning PHP, SQL, JavaScript, HTML, CSS for the past couple of months.
 Currently I'm learning PHP frameworks and API.
-- 💞️ I’m looking for an entry job as a PHP developer.
+- 💞️ In October 2022 I started working as a PHP developer.
 - 📫 How to reach me - if you want to get in touch, you can reach me on LinkedIn: https://www.linkedin.com/in/mozisa/